-On top of any filters applied to the records you are looking at, you can also further refine your search by manually typing into the search box.
+Alongside any applied filters, you can also further refine your search by manually typing into the search box.

-The search box can be inputted with multiple search terms, separated by commas.
-For example, if you have a list of specific artwork stock numbers or contact email addresses you wish to find, add each to the search bar like this: 'AA002, AA301, BB3199'; or, 'email@example.com, firstname.lastname@example.org, email@example.com'.
+You can input multiple search terms at once, separated by commas.
+For example, if you have a list of specific artwork stock numbers or contact email addresses you wish to find, add each to the search bar like so: 'AA002, AA301, BB3199'; or, 'firstname.lastname@example.org, email@example.com, firstname.lastname@example.org'.

-You can search over 100 separate specific items this way as long as they are formatted correctly.
+You can search for over 100 separate specific items this way, when formatted correctly.

 Clear all applied filters

-To completely remove your filters from your search, click the cross:
+To completely remove all filters from your search, click the cross:

 When to use Advanced searches